 Explore the acrobatics and freedom of movement that rope can offer!
 This playful & unorthodox rig lends itself well to silly and exhibitionistic scenes… or to nasty predicaments!
 The instructors will cover safety concerns specific to this rig and review the necessary supplies.
 They will then show several variations on a 2-point dynamic suspension.
 The hands-on portion of the class focuses on attaching from just the hips (using a Leto harness).
-Bring your rope kit if you’d like to practice along with the floorwork, and if time allows we’ll get you in the air!
+Bring your rope kit if you’d like to practice along with the floorwork, and as time/equiptment allows, we’ll get you in the air!
 This class is very self-suspension friendly.
-Come explore the acrobatics and freedom of movement that rope can offer!

 Tops: This is a fast-moving class that assumes an intermediate level of suspension knowledge – it is not appropriate for bondage beginners.
 Tops should know, at minimum, suspension-ready chest harness, attaching support lines, and basics of evaluating hard points and negotiation for bondage.
 While the Leto harness will be reviewed in class, familiarity with this tie will be very advantageous.

 Bottoms: You must be healthy enough for suspension in general, and inversion specifically.
 Mobile suspensions are not necessarily strenuous (they can be quite comfortable), but getting the most out of mobile suspensions requires body awareness & some degree of fitness.
 If you are not experienced with suspension, you might start with reading this article.

-Self-riggers: Same requirements as for tops AND bottoms.
-This is an intermediate-difficult tie to self-rig.
+Self-suspenders: Same requirements as for tops AND bottoms.

 Supply requirements: Please bring at least two 25-30 foot lengths of suspension-worthy rope.
 Nylon or MFP is recommended.
 If you have carabiners and/or spinners, please bring what you’ve got!
-For main support lines, instructors will have AmSteel to loan.
-Bottoms should ideally wear snug leggings/tights and either nude or a sports bra on top.
+For main support lines, instructors will have Amsteel to loan.
+Bottoms/self-suspenders should ideally wear snug leggings/tights.